mmaquer2/Python-Arena-Game/README.md

 - This served as a final Project for CS5150 (Game AI) at Northeastern University Spring 2022

 ## Description:
-- this is a 2d arena fighting game with action rpg mechanics.
+- This is a 2d arena fighting game with action rpg mechanics.
 The game may contain up to four characters in which each player is given a randomly selected assorted of items, stats, and is placed in the map.

 - The NPC's behaivors and items are determined by procedurally generated behavior trees.
 So with each playthrough an the players are required to adapt to a different set of items issued to them and adapt the the map created.d

 # Game AI:

-- prcoedurally created behavior trees:
+- Prcoedurally created behavior trees:

-- pathfinding: The pathfinding is done by the A* library provided by
+- Pathfinding: The pathfinding is done by the A* library provided by

 ## items and stats:
+ - baseline stats, health, energy, strength,

 # Setup and Settings
 - Download the source directory onto your machine